 Essex Foster Carers Association (EFCA)

-The EFCA is an independent foster carer-run charitable trust which supports all those who care for looked-after children within Essex County Council.
-It holds regular members' meetings, offers telephone/carer-to-carer support and helps resolve specific issues on behalf of carers.
+The EFCA is an independent foster carer-run charitable trust which supports all foster carers at Essex County Council.
+It holds regular members' meetings, offers carer-to-carer support and helps resolve issues on behalf of carers.

 Our foster carers are an invaluable part of the Essex County Council fostering team.
 We value their input and actively listen to what they have to say.
-For example, they work closely with us to shape our foster carer recruitment strategy and have contributed some very creative ideas.
+In the past, they have worked closely with us to shape our foster carer recruitment strategy.

 Our ambassador group of carers embodies this team approach.
 Group members regularly represent and support us in the community, at events and during recruitment campaigns.